Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: The loop algebra and the handle algebra

 Let $H$ be a quasitriangular Hopf algebra with an invertible antipode.
-In the first papers on combinatorial quantization like \cite{A, AGS1, BuR1}, the {\em handle algebra} $\mathcal{L}_{1,0}(H)$ was defined by matrix relations which describe the commutation relations in the algebra.
-Here we give a more intrinsic definition, as a twist of $\mathcal{L}_{0,1}(H)^{\otimes 2}$.
+In the first papers on combinatorial quantization like \cite{A, AGS1, BuR1}, the {\em loop algebra} $\mathcal{L}_{0,1}(H)$ and the {\em handle algebra} $\mathcal{L}_{1,0}(H)$ were defined by matrix relations describing the commutation relations in the algebra.
+Here we give a more intrinsic definition of $\mathcal{L}_{1,0}(H)$, as a twist of $\mathcal{L}_{0,1}(H)^{\otimes 2}$.
 The seminal definition of $\mathcal{L}_{1,0}(H)$ based on matrix relations will be recovered in Proposition \ref{presentationL10}.

-\subsection{Definition of $\mathcal{L}_{1,0}(H)$}
+\subsection{Definition of $\mathcal{L}_{0,1}(H)$}

 Recall that an invertible element $J \in H^{\otimes 2}$ satisfying

 is called a {\em twist} for $H$.
 We can define a new Hopf algebra $H_J$, called the {\em twist of $H$ by $J$}, which is $H$ as an algebra but whose coproduct, counit and antipode are (for $h\in H$)